 Myth: It requires time, and I am always overscheduled

 My code is rock solid!
 I do not need unit tests.

 Myths by their very nature are false assumptions.
 These assumptions lead to a vicious cycle as follows –

-Unit testing increase the speed of development.
+Truth is Unit testing increase the speed of development.

 - Developers looking to learn what functionality is provided by a unit and how to use it can look at the unit tests to gain a basic understanding of the unit API.

 - Unit testing allows the programmer to refactor code at a later date, and make sure the module still works correctly (i.e. Regression testing).
 The procedure is to write test cases for all functions and methods so that whenever a change causes a fault, it can be quickly identified and fixed.

 - Due to the modular nature of the unit testing, we can test parts of the project without waiting for others to be completed.